umich-hist-399/campus-histories/essays/social-training.md

 ---
 layout: single-col
-title: The University’s role in Social Training: Origins of U-sponsored dorms
+title: The Universitys role in Social Training: Origins of U-sponsored dorms
 date: 2017-3-22
 ---